AlbertSL98/ZINQ-L/README.md

 # ZINQ-L: A Zero-Inflated Quantile Approach for Differential Abundance Analysis of Longitudinal Microbiome Data

-## Overview

-The R package developed for XXX et al. (2021).
-ZINQ-L: A Zero-Inflated Quantile Approach for Differential Abundance Analysis of Longitudinal Microbiome Data.
-Frontier XXX

 ## Instructions for use

 From an `R` session, install `ZINQ-L` by: